 The Authority uses the Small Business Assistance Fees (SBAF) collected from large businesses to help pay for the costs of issuance of tax-exempt bonds issued on behalf of small businesses.
 The SBAF may be used to pay for costs such as letter of credit fees, transaction fees and other costs associated with the issuance of bonds.
 This assistance reduces the net cost of financing to the small business to make it more competitive.
 On April 23, 2013, CPCFA waived the collection of SBAF from large businesses to incentivize the issuance of bonds, but continues to offer the subsidy to qualifying small businesses.
-This SBAF waiver will continue through December 31, 2016.
-Commencing January 1, 2017 through June 30, 2017 half of the SBAF fee will be waived from large businesses.
+The full SBAF waiver continued through December 31, 2016.
+Commencing January 1, 2017 through June 30, 2017 half of the SBAF fee was waived for large businesses.